What is vasectomy?

 If you are considering a vasectomy, you should regard it as a permanent decision.
 If you think there is any possibility that you may want to father children in the future you should not have a vasectomy.

 How to arrange vasectomy

 Vasectomy is performed by some GPs, specialist urologists, or at some sexual health centres.
-Ask your local doctor or call Sexual Health & Family Planning ACT on 62473077 for more details and contact information.
+Call Sexual Health & Family Planning ACT on 02 62473077 or make an appointment online for more details.

 VASECTOMY BROCHURE PDF